FloeDesignTechnologies/drupal-project/README.md

-# Composer template for Drupal projects hosted on Pantheon
+# Composer template for Drupal 8 projects hosted on Pantheon and using Docker for local development environment

 ![Work In Progress](https://bitbucket.org/repo/oEGxae/images/260980887-ICONE_EN_CONSTRUCTION.GIF)